Pokecube-Development/pokecube/source/getting_started/index.rst

 -  How do I do <X>

-   Check if there is a hotkey you can assin for <X> in the controls section of the minecraft options.
+   Check if there is a hotkey you can assign for <X> in the controls section of the Minecraft options.

 -  I Died, where did my |pokemobs| go?